applehoro/bermuda-strike/doc/weapons.md

 ## WeaponBase - basic weapon functionality.

 Update: actually, all weapon functionality, probably should be renamed to just Weapon.
+Update 2: actually, just one base class, and separate inherited scripts for all the weapons

 Trigger functions for main and alt. attack:
 - Auto